Glutamate receptor: Glutamate receptors

+Each subtype of glutamate receptor has a unique function and plays a crucial role in neuronal communication and plasticity.

 Types

 Ionotropic glutamate receptors (iGluRs) form the ion channel pore that activates when glutamate binds to the receptor.
 Metabotropic glutamate receptors (mGluRs) affect the cell through a signal transduction cascade, and they may be primarily activating (mGlur1/5) or primarily inhibitory (mGlur2/3 and mGlur4/6/7/8).

 Ionotropic receptors tend to be quicker in relaying information, but metabotropic ones are associated with a more prolonged stimulus.
 The signalling cascade induced by metabotropic receptor activation means that even a relatively brief or small synaptic signal can have large and long-lasting effects, i.e. the system can have high "gain."
 NMDA receptor activation is particularly complex, as channel opening requires not only glutamate binding but also glycine or serine binding simultaneously at a separate site, and it also displays a degree of voltage dependence due to Zn2+ or Mg2+ binding in the pore.
 Furthermore, Ca2+ currents through the NMDA receptor modulate not just the membrane potential but act as an important second messenger system.
 The particular dynamics of the NMDAR allow it to function as a neural coincidence detector, and the NMDAR Ca2+ currents are critical in synaptic plasticity (LTP and LTD) and learning and memory in general.

 Of the many specific subtypes of glutamate receptors, it is customary to refer to primary subtypes by a chemical that binds to it more selectively than glutamate.
 The research, however, is ongoing, as subtypes are identified and chemical affinities measured.
 Several compounds are routinely used in glutamate receptor research and associated with receptor subtypes:

 Due to the diversity of glutamate receptors, their subunits are encoded by numerous gene families.
 Sequence similarities between mammals show a common evolutionary origin for many mGluR and all iGluR genes.
 Conservation of reading frames and splice sites of GluR genes between chimpanzees and humans is complete, suggesting no gross structural changes after humans diverged from the human-chimpanzee common ancestor.
 However, there is a possibility that two human-specific "fixed" amino acid substitutions, D71G in GRIN3A and R727H in GRIN3B, are specifically associated with human brain function.